SelleslaghGianni/AdventOfCode/README.md

 # Advent of Code
-My private git-repo of my solutions to the Advent of Code stuff.
-First solution: 1014171 (1.py)
-Second solution: 46584630 (2.py)
+All of my solutions are in here.
+They're written in python, some are of terrible quality.
+I have sometimes taken inspiration from some users their solutions when writing my own.